SparebankenVest/akv2k8s-website/source/content/security/authentication.md

 **Note: These env variables are sensitive and should be stored in a Kubernetes `Secret` resource, then referenced by [Using Secrets as Environment Variables](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables).**

-See official MS documentation for more details on how environment base authentication works for Azure: https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication
+See the [Azure SDK for Go authentication overview](https://learn.microsoft.com/en-us/azure/developer/go/sdk/authentication/authentication-overview) for environment-based authentication details.